paradoxe35/sqlite-rest/README.md

 SQLITE_REST_DANGEROUS_OPS="DROP TABLE,DELETE FROM"
 ```

-To allow all operations (use with caution), set the variable to ALL:
+To allow all operations (use with caution), set the variable to an empty string:

 ```
-SQLITE_REST_DANGEROUS_OPS="ALL"
+SQLITE_REST_DANGEROUS_OPS=""
 ```

 Example of creating a table:<br>